CoolMonkRJ/D2C-Marketing-Performance-Analytics-Dashboard-/README.md

-📊 Digital Marketing Analytics — Power BI
+D2C Marketing Performance Analytics Dashboard

 I built this project to understand why a D2C brand was losing money despite having "cheap" ads.
 Spoiler: The cheapest platform had a 31% return rate.
 The expensive one was actually more profitable.